r2devops/hub/docs/create-update-job.md

 follow these steps:

-1. Test the behavior of your job inside a local container on your machine (with the same image than you want to use for the job).
+1. Test the behavior of your job inside a local container on your machine (with the same image as you want to use for the job).
 To simulate the Gitlab job that will run it on your project you can mount the repository folder inside the container:
       ```shell
-      # Example if your job will uses node:15.7-buster as Docker image docker run -v
+      # Example if your job will use node:15.7-buster as Docker image docker run -v
       /path/to/your/repo:/mnt --entrypoint "/bin/sh" -it node:15.7-buster
       ```